Front of the Virginia state capitol in Richmond

 Which digital products would be subject to Virginia sales tax?

-If Governor Youngkin gets what he wants, “digital personal property” will be subject to Virginia sales and use tax starting January 1, 2025.
+If Governor Youngkin were to get what he wants, “digital personal property” would be subject to Virginia sales and use tax starting January 1, 2025.

 For tax purposes, the budget bill (HB 30) defines “digital personal property” as electronically delivered digital products “that the purchaser owns or has the ability to continually access, whether by downloading, streaming, or otherwise accessing the content, without having to pay an additional subscription or usage fee to the seller after paying the initial purchase price.”